Beatriz González: Career

 After accompanying her husband who is an architect to a hardware store in the 1970s, she began her work on various pieces of store-bought furniture that would generally be found in middle-class households earlier in the century.
-Typically she would take her images from well known Italian Renaissance and history paintings, or pictures from the present day news media, transferring these images onto cheap nightstands, chairs, coffee tables and beds painted by an amateur painter.
-She carefully coordinated her images with the furniture's function, such as painting the popes face on nightstands, conjuring up devotional images commonly found over beds or on nightstands in the average Colombian household.
+Typically she would take her images from well known Italian Renaissance and history paintings, or pictures from the present day news media, transferring these images onto cheap nightstands, chairs, coffee tables, and beds painted by an amateur painter.
+She carefully coordinated her images with the furniture's function, such as painting the pope's face on nightstands, conjuring up devotional images commonly found over beds or on nightstands in the average Colombian household.

 In 1985 González's work took a dramatic stylistic shift from its vibrant colors and shapes, to more dark imagery.
-This was after the M-19 guerrilla attack on the Palace of Justice in an attempt to try to president, they left 94 dead.
-Feeling that she couldn't laugh after that event, she began to explore themes of death and the drug trade as well as exploring some of Colombia's most tragic events.
+This was after the M-19 guerrilla attack on the Palace of Justice in an attempt to put the President of Colombia on trial.
+They left 94 dead.
+Feeling that she could not laugh after that event, she began to explore themes of death and the drug trade as well as exploring some of Colombia's most tragic events.

 When she painted three Colombian presidents (Julio César Turbay Ayala, Carlos Lleras Restrepo, and Belisario Betancur) wearing Native Amazonian headdresses next to a Native Amazonian, many interpreted it as a portrayal of their inefficiency as presidents.

 In 2019, the Pérez Art Museum Miami presented the first career retrospective of González's work in the United States.
-Titled Beatriz González: A Retrospective, the solo exhibition comprehended six decades of artistic practice, presenting nearly 150 artworks from the 1960s to the present time that commented on Postwar artistic movements such as Pop Art and Latin American feminism.
+Titled Beatriz González: A Retrospective, the solo exhibition spanned six decades of González's artistic practice, presenting nearly 150 artworks from the 1960s to the present time that commented on Postwar artistic movements such as pop art and Latin American feminism.

-In 2023, González took part in BIENALSUR (International Biennial of Contemporary Art of the South), participating in the group exhibition Interferencias intersticiales, held at the Centre Pompidou Málaga, in Spain.
+In 2023, González took part in BIENALSUR (International Biennial of Contemporary Art of the South), participating in the group exhibition Interferencias intersticiales, held at the Centre Pompidou Málaga in Spain.